FoxFireFive0135/Eso/README.md

 # Eso
-A weird esotaric language I made for fun.
+A weird esoteric language I made for fun.